Webpage created: February 11, 2016

 Devonport Station Signal Box closed on Saturday November 26th 1960 when the new Plymouth Multiple Aspect Signalling System came into operation from the Plymouth Panel Box.

-Now renamed "Devonport" once again, the Station remains in use but is completely devoid of any buildings other than the modern bus-stop type shelters.
+Devonport Station remains in use by the trains of the modern Great Western Railway Company but is completely devoid of any buildings other than the modern bus-stop type shelters.